Enjoy (car sharing)

 Enjoy is an Italian car sharing service provided by Eni.

-Enjoy is active in Milan, Turin, Rome, Florence and Bologna with a total of more than 2,000 cars.
+Enjoy is active in several Italian cities, including Milan, Turin, Rome, Florence and Bologna.

-The system offers exclusively Fiat 500 and Fiat Doblò vehicles with one-way point-to-point rentals charged by the minute.

 Cars can be rented wherever parked via a smartphone app.

+History

+Enjoy launched its free-floating car sharing service in December 2013 in Milan.
+Enjoy was launched in Rome in June 2014 and in Florence in November 2014.
+Starting from April 2015, the service have been extended to the city of Turin.

 From 2015 until 2017 a scooter sharing service was available using Piaggio MP3 scooters.